Stephen Purdue

 Late-stage testing would have involved beta testing with 10-20 participants to identify accessibility issues and bugs.
 Following typical game development practices, this data would have been used post-release, implementing fixes after launch.

 While this is a significant gap in development, the technical skills gained during this project are invaluable (Animation, Scripting, Environment Design) and will help create a well-polished final project.
+Overall, the skills used throughout the project help promote sustainable resource use outlined in SDG 12, as well as improving the lives of ordinary people by promoting sustainable values in relation to SDG 4.

 Final Word